sleepyfox/world-of-workcraft/README.md

 An evening a week, 7-9-ish TBC UK time on a day that works for everyone, plus an optional weekend afternoon slot, also TBC.
 World of Warcraft: Azuremyst server
+Cost: I'm not charging anything for this, it's an experiment.
+Bring your own WoW subscription (less than a tenner a month).

 ### Contact